-Report 2020: The United States Environmental Industry (updated December 2018) is a compilation of Environmental Business International reports containing information on all the segments of the environmental industry.
+Report 2020: The United States Environmental Industry (updated Q4 2020) is a compilation of Environmental Business International reports containing information on all the segments of the environmental industry.
 It is a comprehensive, 4,000+ page report featuring historical and projected industry growth since 1970, highlights of key growth areas, business development trends, business strategies, acquisitions, firm profiles, and lists of leading companies in most environmental segments.

 Summary of What’s Inside:

 - Insight and trends in regulatory and economic drivers of the United States Environmental Industry

 - Market breakdowns by media, service, equipment, customer, geography, and regulatory program

 - Analysis of environmental capital expenditures and operating

 - Costs by government and the private sector